List of Rugby World Cup finals: History

 New Zealand reached the final again in 2015, where they faced Australia at Twickenham.
 Tries from Nehe Milner-Skudder, Ma'a Nonu and Beauden Barrett, along with four penalties, two conversions and one drop goal from fly-half Dan Carter produced a 34–17 win for New Zealand.
 With this victory, they became the first team to win the World Cup three times and the first holders to retain the trophy.
 It was also the first time that New Zealand won the competition outside of their country.
+South Africa beat England 32–12 in the final of the 2019 Rugby World Cup with Handré Pollard kicking 22 points to dominate the English.
+This was the first time the winning team had lost a match during and gone to win the competition; South Africa lost 23–13 against New Zealand in the pool stage.
+They then repeated the same feat four years later in 2023, losing to Ireland in the group stages before winning each of their three knockout games by a single point, beating France, England and New Zealand in succession to join New Zealand as the only nations to win back-to-back Rugby World Cups.